amimul/resume/README.md

-These codes generate my online markdown resume and pdf version resume.
+These codes generate my markdown and \LaTeX version resume.

+_Why doing this?_

+* version control

+* separate the format and content logic

 ### Installation